CommanderData1701/OpenFHEPy/Readme.md

 OpenFHEPy is a library that implements machine learning operators for homomorphically encrypted inference.
 It uses the [OpenFHE](https://github.com/pybind/pybind11) library in order to implement these operators in C++ and [Pybind11](https://github.com/openfheorg/openfhe-development) in order to create convinient
-Python wrappers around that.
-It was mainly implemented to
+Python wrappers around these.
+It was mainly written to be implemented into the [HE-MAN](https://github.com/LinusHenke99/he-man-openfhe) software.

 ## Dependencies